cervoise/blog/trainings/win32-buffer-overflow/README.md

  * corelan: https://www.corelan.be/index.php/category/security/exploit-writing-tutorials/)
  * Windows shellcoding: http://www.vividmachines.com/shellcode/shellcode.html#ws

-I did not crawl all possibilty of https://www.exploit-db.com, same program may be vulnerable in different ways.
+I did not crawl all possibilties of https://www.exploit-db.com, same program may be vulnerable in different ways.
 I can refer to the same exploit for different cases.

 ## About security features